27 Interior Sliding Door Designs You’ll Love

 Source: Conexao Decor

 This is a cool idea!
-A sliding door that doubles as opening the entry way and hides the bookshelf unit.
+A sliding door that doubles as opening the entryway and hides the bedroom bookshelf unit.
+It’s almost like a secret mini library for those who are bookworms at night.

 15 Interior Sliding Door Designs You'll Love - Blue Office Door